gracefujinaga/MSDS_490/README.md

 # MSDS_490
 Recommender Systems
+# Assignment 2
+Please go to readme_assignment2.md for the relevant information for assignment 2

 # Assignment 1
 Whether in your previous or current employment (or even with a future employer), answer the following questions: